Last updated on September 22nd, 2023 at 09:23 pm

 The Teebird – Classic Disc by Innova

-The teebird in my bag was bright colors such as orange, yellow, and other similar colors.
-This type of color is not easy to lose in the woods and can be located easily.
-When compared to the teebird3, more or less, they the same flight numbers.
+The teebird is a slower fairway driver, it has a 7-speed.
+When compared to the teebird3, more or less, they have the same flight numbers.
 This classic disc by Innova is a popular fairway driver among disc golfers.

-This driver was my first disc, and I can still remember how terrible I am regarding my form.
-But using this disc, I can still throw over 300 feet despite the handicapped.
+This driver was my first disc, and I can still remember how terrible I was, regarding my form.
+But using this disc, I could still get around 300 feet despite the handicap.
 This disc will offer a trustworthy flight path and is beginner-friendly.
 If you want to learn how to throw flat and anhyzer shots, I highly recommend this fairway driver.

 The Teebird3 – An Evolution of the Teebird

-In terms of its flight path, this disc flies straight and comes with a slight reliable fade towards the end of the flight.
-It also offers versatility in using both the forehand and the backhand and offers too much glide for any player looking to pound it down the fairway.
-This disc is also impressive for giving players control when hitting the tunnel if you play many wooded courses.
+This disc has a straight flight path with a slight fade at the end, suitable for forehand and backhand throws, and provides ample glide for long throws.
+This disc is also impressive for giving players control when hitting the tunnel shots if you play many wooded courses.

-Physically, this disc feels excellent in the hand and will give every player the confidence they need when stepping up the throw.
+Physically, this disc feels excellent in the hand and will give every player the confidence they need when stepping up to throw.
 This disc also has some predictability in both open and wooded shots.
-It can hold an anhyzer turn while flattening out on end.
-You will also see a low glide that makes the disc more predictable, and it will not glide the basket or pop up.
+It can hold an anhyzer turn while flattening out on the end.
+You will also see a low glide that makes the disc more predictable in windy conditions.

 What’s the Difference Between the Two?

 Based on my experience, the two discs are both fairway drivers, but I used them for different shots.
-I used the teebird for straight shots that needs a fade towards the end, while the teebird3 was used mainly on s-curved shots with minimal fade.
-Likewise, the teebird3 is more understable between the two.
+I used the teebird for straight shots that needs a fade towards the end, while the teebird3 is used mainly on flex shots to get a nice “S” flight with minimal fade.
+Likewise, the teebird3 is more stable between the two.

 Comparing the Teebird with the Other Popular Drivers